Half-Life

 Development

-In its first finalized form, as it would have been published if the original release date was kept, Half-Life was nothing more than a total conversion of Quake with new enemies and levels.
-In the one additional year spent on development the game transformed into the form that led it to critical and commercial success.
+In its first finalized form, as it would have been published if the original release date was kept, Half-Life was largely a total conversion of Quake with new enemies and levels.
+In the one additional year spent on development, the game transformed into the form that led it to critical and commercial success.

 Engine

-Half-Life was released a full year after Quake II and it's a common belief that it was based on the Quake II engine.
+Half-Life was released a full year after Quake II and it was commonly believed that it was based on the Quake II engine.
 This is not true.
-It is based on the original Quake engine and it's more than fair to say that it was modified beyond recognition by the Valve team.
+It is based on a heavily modified version of the original Quake engine.
 Amongst the additions were built-in 3D accelerator support, skeletal systems and shadow casting (the latter didn't make it into the game).
-Valve now refers to this engine as "GoldSrc".
+Valve named the engine "GoldSrc".
 This is probably how the "Source" engine from Half-Life 2 got its name.

 German version